Nursing - Completion Program Requirements

 Enrollment in any Nursing (HNR) course requires admission to the nursing program and/or approval of the nursing department director.
 Consideration for admission requires satisfactory completion of program prerequisites before a student is placed on the wait list.
 Space in the program is limited.
 Completion of prerequisites does not guarantee admission to the nursing program.
-Should qualified applicants exceed space available, competitive admission criteria may apply.
+Should qualified applicants exceed space availability, competitive admission criteria may apply.
 Completed applications must be submitted through the NMC Admissions portal at nmc.edu/apply.

 The following are required for application:

 - Current Michigan LPN license.

 - Graduation from an accredited Practical Nursing Program with evidence of an official transcript with an overall GPA of 2.0 or above.
 (Overall GPA is defined as a combination of NMC GPA and any transfer courses counted toward the ADN degree.)
 Applicants must have work experience in the field of nursing or clinical coursework within the last three (3) years.
 Applicants who do not meet the work experience criteria will be required to complete the first year nationally normed nursing exam with a minimum competency as identified by the testing service before progressing in the program.
 If this minimum competency is not achieved, HNR 126 will be required.
 Additional assessments may be used to determine course placement.